INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Union Membership

 2.1 Dues – The Union will notify the City of its initiation fees and dues.
-The City will deduct such initiation fees and Union dues from the wages of the employees who have authorized such deductions in writing.
-The City will forward the deducted fees and dues to the Union each pay period to the address and name provided by the Union (RCW 41.56.110).
+The City will deduct such initiation fees and dues from the wages of the employees who have authorized such deductions in writing.
+The City will forward the deducted fees and dues to the Union each pay period to the name and address provided by the Union (RCW 41.56.110).

-2.2 Revocation – An employee may revoke his or her authorization for payroll deduction of payments to the Union by written notice to the Employer.
+2.2 Revocation – An employee may revoke their authorization of payroll deduction of union dues by written notice to the Union.
 Every effort will be made to end the deduction effective on the first payroll but not later than the second payroll, after the City’s receipt of the employee’s written notice.

-2.3 Indemnification - The Union shall indemnify and defend the City and hold it harmless against any and all claims, demands, suits or other forms of liability that may arise out of, or by reason of, any action taken by the City for the purposes of complying with the provisions of this Article.
-The City will promptly notify the Union of any claim, demand, suit or other form of liability asserted against it relating to this Article.
+2.3 Employer Safeguarding - The Union shall indemnify and defend the City and hold it harmless against any and all claims, demands, lawsuits or other forms of liability that may arise out of, or by reason of, any action taken by the City for the purposes of complying with the provisions of this Article.
+The City will promptly notify the Union of any claim, demand, lawsuit or other form of liability asserted against it relating to this Article.

 Article 3